 Any jewelry between 20 and 100 years old can be categorized as "vintage jewelry."
-However this term is mostly applied to jewelry produced from 1920 through the 1960s.
+However, this term is mostly applied to jewelry produced from 1920’s through 1960s.

-Older pieces are considered "antique jewelry."
-However both vintage and antique jewelry can hold the title of "estate jewelry" if the piece is previously owned.
+Older pieces are considered "antique jewelry.
+Both vintage and antique jewelry can hold the title of "estate jewelry" if the piece is previously owned.

-Jewelry collectors and dealers seek out these collectible pieces for their ageless beauty.
+Jewelry collectors and dealers seek out these collectible pieces for their timeless collection.
 Jewelry from the Art Deco and Mid-Century periods are especially popular among vintage jewelry lovers.

-Jewelry that is constructed from vintage parts like beads to create new jewelry cannot be classified as vintage.
+Jewelry that is constructed from vintage parts cannot be classified as vintage.
 This jewelry is classified as contemporary jewelry that is "vintage style" or "vintage inspired."

-Vintage jewelry is a collectible with a value that far surpasses its gemstone or precious metal raw value.
-Its value hinges greatly on a piece's condition history and unique workmanship.
+Vintage jewelry is collectible with value that far surpasses its gemstone or precious metal raw value.
+The value greatly depends on the piece's condition, history and unique workmanship.

 Vintage jewelry is celebrated for its artistry with the majority of pieces handcrafted to perfection using traditional techniques and processes.
 The inherent value of these ornaments' craftsmanship makes them even more precious.